iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 I first learned about Travis-CI through venturing out into GitHub to checkout several open source projects.
 I've seen how they have continuous integration workflows set up test their code on overy commit, branch, and pull request.
 > That seemed so convenient so I went off to try it myself.
 I've documented what I've learned below to help get you started!
 It's a community for everyone.
->
 > 🌎🌈🌍🚀🌏

 ## Choosing a continuous integration service

-### What to consider when working developing a Python3 application or package
+### What to consider when creating a Python3 CI/CD pipeline

 - **Python Community on GitHub** - support for all python3 🐍 versions.
 - **Choose your testing framework** - Use it with any popular testing framework: pytest, unittest, etc.